IntelLabs/gma/README.md

 	./python (for "gmaserver")
    	./server (for "gmaserver")

-## Step 2: download "gmaclient" source files on GMA client
+## Step 2: download "gmaclient" source files on the linux machine operating as GMA client

 Download both folders ("GMAlib" and "client") in this repo